namel3ss-Ai/namel3ss/resources/books/learning_namel3ss_v0.1.0.md

 - NAMEL3SS_MISTRAL_API_KEY
 - NAMEL3SS_OLLAMA_HOST , NAMEL3SS_OLLAMA_TIMEOUT_SECONDS (optional)

 You can specify them in .env or export them in your shell.
-When missing, the runtime raises a friendly error like Missing OPENAI_API_KEY (set it in .env or export it) .
+When missing, the engine raises a friendly error like Missing OPENAI_API_KEY (set it in .env or export it) .

 ### Provider Adapter Internals

 Each provider implements ask() using Python’s standard urllib.request .
 No third‑party HTTP libraries are used.
 The provider constructs a request body with fields: model, system prompt, input messages, memory context and tools.
 It sends an HTTP request to the provider’s endpoint with proper headers (e.g. Authorization: Bearer <key> ).
 The response is parsed into an AIResponse object with the output string.
 Errors such as missing keys, invalid HTTP responses and timeouts raise Namel3ssError with consistent messages.
-By standardising inputs and outputs, the runtime remains predictable.
+By standardising inputs and outputs, the engine remains predictable.

 ### Tools and AI Integration

-When a provider returns a tool_call result (OpenAI tool calling feature), the runtime decodes the tool name and arguments, looks up the tool in the registry and executes it.
+When a provider returns a tool_call result (OpenAI tool calling feature), the engine decodes the tool name and arguments, looks up the tool in the registry and executes it.
 The result is returned back to the AI profile, which may continue the conversation or finish.
-The runtime limits the number of tool calls per AI call to avoid infinite loops.
+The engine limits the number of tool calls per AI call to avoid infinite loops.

 ## Part IX: Multi‑Agent Orchestration